Fianna Fail set for most seats amid uncertainty over rotating taoiseach re-run

 “We were very different, we took the risk of going in with them, we were able to deliver, but there are political consequences for taking the risk and we suffered them over this weekend.”

-Current Taoiseach, Mr Harris, dismissed talk of a Sinn Fein surge and said he was “cautiously optimistic” about where his party will stand after all the votes are counted.

-He was also elected as a poll topper in his constituency on Saturday evening, as was Sinn Fein president Mary Lou McDonald.

-Despite the odds being against her party entering power, Ms McDonald expressed determination to form a historic government of the left as she insisted Sinn Fein had broken the state’s two-party duopoly.
+Despite the odds being against her party entering power, Mary Lou McDonald expressed determination on Saturday to form a historic government of the left as she insisted Sinn Fein had broken the state’s two-party duopoly.

 The counting process in Ireland extends for days due to the complex system of proportional representation with a single transferable vote (PR-STV), where candidates are ranked by preference.